Spokane Valley Mayor Pam Haley joins crowded field for Valley legislative seats

 - Oops!Something went wrong.Please try again later.

-May 6—Spokane Valley Mayor Pam Haley is hoping to win a second public office.
+May 7—Spokane Valley Mayor Pam Haley is hoping to win a second public office.

 She was one of four candidates who filed on Monday for a state Senate seat representing Spokane Valley, Liberty Lake, Green Bluff and northeastern Spokane County , after longtime incumbent Mike Padden announced last month his intent to retire when his term ends in December.